djpapzin/Comment-Scope/README.md

 - Google Gemini AI
 - YouTube Data API
 - Streamlit
-- st_aggrid
+- All other open-source libraries used in this project

 ## Disclaimer

 This app is for educational and research purposes only.
 It is not intended for commercial use or to violate any terms of service.
-Please use this app responsibly and ethically.
+Please use responsibly and ethically.